-So you want to see what a real competition ribs taste like?
-Well this competition ribs recipe pulls out all the stops and spares no expenses.
+So you want to see what real competition ribs taste like?
+Well, this competition ribs recipe pulls out all the stops and spares no expenses.
 These BBQ ribs will end up looking shiny and will taste very sweet.
 Be prepared for sugar shock as these ribs will be candy on a bone, but they are very good.
 This exact competition ribs recipe has won many trophies.

 - 2 racks of ribs – baby back or St. Louis ribs

 - ¼ C yellow mustard or vegetable oil